quicwg/multipath/draft-ietf-quic-multipath.md

 over which non-probing packets have been received as available for transmission.

+## Path State Management

+An endpoint uses PATH_STATUS frames to inform that the peer should send packets in the preference expressed by these frames.

+PATH_STATUS frame describes 2 kinds of path states:

+- Mark a path as "available", i.e., allow the peer to use its own logic to split traffic among available paths.
+- Mark a path as "standby", i.e., suggest that no traffic should be sent on that path if another path is available.

+Endpoints use Path Identifier field in PATH_STATUS frame to identify which path’s state is going to be changed.
+Notice that PATH_STATUS frame can be sent via a different path.

 ## Path Close

 Each endpoint manages the set of paths that are available for